Trump administration to halt new research grants for Harvard as battle over political ideology and academic freedom flares

 Other US universities face cuts and pressure

 Other US institutions of higher learning also are facing intense pressure from the White House.
-Princeton, Cornell and Northwestern all have had funds frozen or suspended, and the Department of Education has advised 60 colleges and universities they are under investigation for “antisemitic harassment and discrimination.”
+Columbia, Princeton, Cornell and Northwestern universities all have had funds suspended, and the Department of Education has advised 60 colleges and universities they are under investigation for “antisemitic harassment and discrimination.”

+Columbia is cutting nearly 180 jobs tied to its impacted federal grants, or about 20% of all those roles, it said Tuesday in a statement.

+“(W)e will be running lighter footprints of research infrastructure in some areas and, in others, maintaining a level of research continuity as we pursue alternate funding sources,” the Ivy League school said.
+“In some cases, schools and departments are winding down activity but remain prepared to reestablish capabilities if support is restored.”

-The Trump administration has proposed a consent decree for Columbia University that would install federal oversight and give a judge responsibility for enforcing changes to the university’s practices, the Wall Street Journal reported Monday, citing people familiar with the matter.
+Columbia’s announcement came after news that the Trump administration proposed a consent decree that would install federal oversight and give a judge responsibility for enforcing changes to the university’s practices, the Wall Street Journal reported Monday, citing people familiar with the matter.

 A Columbia spokesperson disputed the Wall Street Journal report and pointed to a statement from its acting university president in mid-April.

-“Where the government – or any stakeholder – has legitimate interest in critical issues for our healthy functioning, we will listen and respond,” the statement said.
+“Where the government – or any stakeholder – has legitimate interest in critical issues for our healthy functioning, we will listen and respond,” said the statement by the New York school.
 “But we would reject heavy-handed orchestration from the government that could potentially damage our institution and undermine useful reforms that serve the best interests of our students and community.
 We would reject any agreement in which the government dictates what we teach, research, or who we hire.”

 The-CNN-Wire